jsexauer/networkx_viewer/README.md

 Development Status
 ==================
-As of September 2014, networkx_viewer is under active development.
+As of August 2020, networkx_viewer is under considered feature complete.
+No additional development is expected.
 Bugs or feature requests should be submitted to the
 [github issue tracker](https://github.com/jsexauer/networkx_viewer/issues).

+Many thanks to [Faith Eser](https://github.com/afeser) for doing the majority of the development work to make this library work with networkx version 2.2+.